-June 30, 2014 Decen nber 31, 2013
+(in thousands) September 30, 2014 December 31, 2013

-Lighting Fixtures and lamps \$ 103,615 \$ 50,553
+Lighting Fixtures and lamps \$ 109,336 \$ 50,553

-Lighting Signage and Media 5,055 6,960
+Lighting Signage and Media 5,414 6,960

-108,670 57,513
+114,750 57,513

-Elimination of intercompany receivables (104) (14,231)
+Elimination of intercompany receivables (75) (14,231)

-Corporate assets, principally cash 1,500 8,955
+Corporate assets, principally cash 814 8,955

-\$ 110,066 \$ 52,237
+\$ 115.489 \$ 52.237

-11. Contingencies:
+10. Contingencies:

 In the ordinary course of business, the Company may become a party to various legal proceedings generally involving collection actions, contractual matters, infringement actions, product liability claims and other matters.
-The Company is not a party to any material legal proceeding.
+The Company is not a party to any legal proceedings for which it believes it will incur a material loss.

-12. Financings:
+11. Financings:

-Two subsidiaries of the Company entered into a loan and finance agreements with a financial institution pursuant to which the subsidiary can borrow up to 85% against eligible accounts receivable as defined in the agreement up to a maximum of \$2 million.
-Borrowings under the arrangements bear interest at a rate of 1.75% above the prime rate reported by the Wall Street Journal but not less than 5%.
-The company is also obligated to pay an annual fee of 1% of the maximum amount that may be borrowed under the arrangement as well a monthly maintenance fee of 0.5% on the higher of monthly average outstanding principal balance or a specified minimum and certain other fees.
-The borrowings are repaid as the receivables are collected, are collateralized by specified assets of the subsidiaries and are guaranteed by Revolution.
-Under the terms of the agreement, the subsidiaries are prohibited from paying dividends and making distributions to the Company.
-Borrowings outstanding as of June 30, 2014 and December 31, 2013 amount to approximately \$1.1 million and \$0.9 million and are included in accrued liabilities in the accompanying condensed balance sheet.
+Two subsidiaries of the Company entered into a loan and finance agreements with a financial institution pursuant to which the subsidiary could borrow up to 85% against eligible accounts receivable as defined in the agreement up to a maximum of \$2 million.
+Borrowings under the arrangements bore interest at a rate of 1.75% above the prime rate reported by the Wall Street Journal but not less than 5%.
+The company was also obligated to pay an annual fee of 1% of the maximum amount that could be borrowed under the arrangement as well a monthly maintenance fee of 0.5% on the higher of monthly average outstanding principal balance or a specified minimum and certain other fees.
+The borrowings were repaid as the receivables were collected, were collateralized by specified assets of the subsidiaries and were guaranteed by Revolution.
+Under the terms of the agreement, the subsidiaries were prohibited from paying dividends and making distributions to the Company.
+This loan and finance agreement was paid off during the three months ended September 30, 2014.
+Borrowings outstanding as of December 31, 2013 amount to approximately \$0.9 million and are included in accrued liabilities in the accompanying condensed balance sheet.